jdoleary/Spellmasons/docs/TasksCurrent.md

 - archer chose me over decoy that was closer???
 - when I, with 4 health, predict taking damage from two bloat explosions, I die but it only predicts -3 health

-## Tuesday
-- Big ideas:
-    - Add rocks to block archers and deal damage when pushed
-    - What if it's not a roguelike?
-What if it's more like WormsTD
-        - I like roguelike for replayability but I find that the early game can be boring and there's not much variety.

 ## Tasks
 - use card background for upgrades with different colors depending on rarity
 - rework expand, it's predictions are often way off.
 Maybe it would do better to just increase the radius of all spells?
-- Spell Modifier effects visual representation
+- Spell Modifier effects visual representation to stay on units
     - debilitate
     - blood curse
 - TO VERIFY: bug: A player that died in liquid when the level goes next will still have liquid filter on them.
-- bug: After i ended a level on a racetimeout push I got to choose WAY too many upgrade spells
+- bug: After i ended a level on a racetimeout push I got to choose infinite upgrade spells
 - implement auto reconnect when `setView(View.Disconnected)`
 - If player joins mid enemy movement it will force reset them
 - liquid messed up; seed: 0.6404564349842206
 - on refresh (with only 1 client in room) the server reseeded level but my position stayed the same
----
-- movable barrier
 - rework exp
 - trap prediction bugs
-- trap should be immovable
+- trap should be immovable?
 ## Perfect prediction attacks
     - I got bit by a vampire but it didn't accurately warn me he would
         - wrap this in with preventing units from changing targets from their prediction even if the decoy dies (lobber move then throw?)